C Corporation Shareholder Health Insurance

 Certain types of business owners will enjoy limited tax benefits when it comes to HRAs, but not c corporations.
 C corporation owners can enjoy all of the tax benefits that their W-2 employees enjoy.
-Many c corporation owners take advantage of an HRA to use to reimburse themselves for their and their family members medical costs tax-free.
-These reimbursements are tax deductible for the business as well allowing the owners, employees, and the business to the ability to take advantage of these tax breaks.
+Many c corporation owners take advantage of an HRA to use to reimburse themselves for their and their family members' medical costs tax-free.
+These reimbursements are tax-deductible for the business as well as allowing the owners, employees, and the business the ability to take advantage of these tax breaks.

 When it comes to HRA reimbursement, the amount can vary between owners and employees.
 For example, you could have an HRA allowance for employees of $500 and Owners could receive up to $1,500.
 This can be beneficial to many corporate owners because a lot of owners cannot qualify for group health insurance policies or may have problems affording it.